 Have breakfast every day!

 Eating breakfast provides energy to get you going.
-People who eat breakfast are more likely to have a healthy weight.
 For a quick breakfast for the family:

 Cook up a poached or scrambled egg in the microwave.
-Have it on toast along with a glass of milk.
+Have it on whole grain toast with sliced tomato.

 Take a healthy lunch!